PlaceGD/gd-place-2024-data/README.md

 # gd-place-2024-data

 History data from GD Place 2024.
-It contains info every placed and delete object, including the username of whom placed the object.
+It contains info every placed and deleted object, including the username of who placed the object.
 See below for technical details, and how to read the data.

 ## Details

-Though the code below will be written in TypeScript, as the data is large a more powerful language may be recommended.

 The total width and heigh of the level is 800 blocks.
 It is divided into 20 by 20 block chunks.

 ### Types

-The history data follows the type below:
+The whole history data object follows the type below:

 ```typescript
 type Action = {